 What if she has a meltdown mid-flight?
 How do we fit everyone in a hotel room?
 What if someone gets sick?
 After extensive travel with our now 16-month-old daughter, we are here to tell you to not let your fears hold you back from seeing the world.
-Here are a few tips and suggestions to help make traveling with a young toddler a little easier.
+In this article, we will be giving a few tips to help make traveling with a young toddler a little easier.

 Most young children have a schedule that they follow closely, albeit probably unknowingly.
-Even an hour off the normal bedtime time can wreck havoc!
+Even an hour off the normal bedtime time can wreak havoc!
 (I hate you Daylight Savings Time).
-If you are traveling to a different time zone, keep in mind how that is going to effect naps and bedtimes.
+If you are traveling to a different time zone, keep in mind how that is going to affect naps and bedtimes.

 Take A Close Look At Your Itinerary

 By ensuring that your little one gets the stimulation and exercise they need you can be more confident that little energy is left for those oh-so-epic tantrums.
 Not to mention that this is a trip for your child, as well — fun for everyone!
 Allow time for naps and try to plan activities accordingly.

 Prepare for Illness